American flag

 Hughes (center) directs Ally Sheedy and Emilio Estevez in The Breakfast Club

 Hughes knew that would happen.
 While filming The Breakfast Club he told local film-critic Roger Ebert, "Kids are smart enough to know that most teenage movies are just exploiting them.
 They'll respond to a film about teenagers as people."
-(Ebert, "John Hughes: In Memory")
+(5)

 Hughes was right.
 Teenagers did respond, and not just by making his films successful.
-A month after The Breakfast Club, Hollywood rolled out Porky's Revenge, and it tanked.
+A month after The Breakfast Club hit, Hollywood rolled out Porky's Revenge, and it tanked.
 No longer would this generation of teenagers tolerate such schlock, not after Hughes had shown them they could have so much better.
-Porky's Revenge made barely half of what Porky's II had made two years earlier (before anyone had heard of John Hughes).
-The Porky's franchise ground to a halt, and the entire genre virtually disappeared for more than a decade.
+Porky's Revenge made barely half of what Porky's II had made two years earlier (before anyone had heard of Hughes).
+The Porky's franchise ground to a halt, and the entire teen sex-comedy genre virtually disappeared for more than a decade.

 Home Alone changed that.
 For the first time, the hero of a movie was a child who, without magical powers or anything else to distinguish him from children in the audience, managed to fend off adult villains.
 In the end, of course, the child is rescued from the burglars by an adult; nothing new there.
 But for the first time, a child was shown using his wits to fend off the adult villains until help arrives, rather than just sitting and screaming helplessly.

-If middle-aged critics offered mixed reviews for The Breakfast Club, they were unanimous in their appraisal of Home Alone: they hated it.
+If middle-aged critics offered mixed reviews for Hughes' teenager films, they were unanimous in their appraisal of Home Alone: they hated it.
 Michael Medved denounced it as anti-family for offering children a fantasy in which a child does not cling fearfully to his parents.
-Siskel and Ebert urged viewers to avoid Home Alone because the film was "implausible."
-(Earlier, Siskel and Ebert had strongly recommended Raiders of the Lost Arc, in which the entire Third Reich is foiled by a poorly armed archeologist; but a child holding his own against two bungling burglars, they insisted, was too "implausible" to tolerate.)
+Siskel and Ebert urged viewers to avoid Home Alone because the film was "unrealistic."
+(A few years earlier, Siskel and Ebert had both strongly recommended Raiders of the Lost Ark, in which the entire Third Reich is foiled by a poorly armed archeologist; but a child holding his own against two bungling burglars, they insisted, was too implausible to tolerate.)

-Ageist critics notwithstanding, Home Alone rocked the box office.
+Ageist critics notwithstanding, Home Alone rocked the box office and became the highest grossing comedy of all time.
 As it turned out, children enjoyed fantasies about children solving their own problems more than they enjoyed fantasies about sitting helplessly and depending on adults.
-And since Hollywood appreciates money, producers finally started offering children the same sort of empowering fantasies they had been offering adults all along.
+And since Hollywood enjoys making money, producers finally started offering children the same sort of empowering fantasies they had been offering adults all along.

 After elevating films for two generations, Hughes gave up his successful career to become a full-time father.
 Some reports indicate he had become increasingly frustrated with the Hollywood establishment.